 Step 3.
 Add the wet ingredients to the dry mixture.

 Step 4.
 Bake, cool, and assemble or just frost!

-Fill the cupcakes with a frosting bag with the tip cut off so the bag has about a 1 inch opening.
-Fill the cone hole in the cupcake and then let the filling create a dome above the top of the cupcake.
+Step 3: Fill a frosting bag full of lemon curd.
+Use that to fill the cone hole in the cupcake and then let the filling create a dome above the top of the cupcake.